-- Financial and resource modelling and projections - Recruitment levels and market demand - Employment opportunities for graduates of the course, and graduate salaries - The course's place in relation to the University's mission and strategic aspirations/objectives - The course's place within its subject area and the University's broader portfolio of current and proposed courses - 4.3 Initial discussions with staff and student representatives (FXU, UCU, GMB, etc.) may be held whilst a proposal to suspend or cease a course is under consideration.
-However, these are to be conducted in confidence, and do not preclude or prevent formal consultation once the decision to suspend a course has been taken. - 4.4 It is essential that all parties to such discussions recognize that the University's prime concern is to its applicants and enrolled students, who should be the first to be informed once a formal decision to suspend or cease a course has been taken. - 4.5 The procedure will normally follow the following path: - Submission of proposal and evidence to Vice-Chancellor and Chief Executive - Decision to suspend recruitment only, or to suspend recruitment with a view to proceeding to cessation - Preparation of action plan, either for suspension only, or for suspension/teachout/cessation - Communication and consultation with applicants, students and staff re suspension - Necessary adjustments to decision and final approval of action plan
+- 5.3.
+Initial discussions with staff and student representatives (SU, UCU, GMB, etc.) may be held whilst a proposal to suspend or cease a course is under consideration.
+However, these are to be conducted in confidence, and do not preclude or prevent formal consultation once the decision to suspend a course has been taken and should be conducted in accordance with the process logic presented in the appendix. - 5.4.
+It is essential that all parties to such discussions recognise that the University's prime concern is to its applicants and enrolled students, who should be the first to be informed once a formal decision to suspend or cease a course has been taken. - 5.5.
+The procedure will normally follow the pathway outlined in the appendix.

-5 Suspension of recruitment
+6. Suspension of recruitment